HabitatFramework/UserGuide/interface/interface.rst

 	:height: 16px
 	:width: 16px

-.. raw:: latex

-	\newpage

 |exit| Exit
 -----------

+Exits the HLU GIS tool and allows you to decide whether or not to close the GIS window.

 .. raw:: latex

-	\pagebreak

-Exits the HLU GIS tool and allows you to decide whether or not to close the GIS window.
+	\newpage

 Edit Menu
 =========